-Each week, part of the course material (main theories and technical details) will be delivered via pre-recorded lectures.
-They will be posted with slides on Wednesday each week (except for the first week of the Fall term).
-The reason for prerecording part of the instructional material is so that you can go over the material at your own pace as many times as you want.
+Almost each week, part of the course material (main theories and technical details) will be delivered via pre-recorded lectures.
+They will be posted with slides on Wednesday each week (except for the first week of the Winter term).
+The reason for pre-recording part of the instructional material is so that you can go over the material at your own pace as many times as you want.
 For best results, try to mimic your behavior in live lectures: block out a regular time to watch the material and avoid distractions.